 Ed East is Panamanian.
 His upbringing in Panama City meant noise, hustle, bustle, and those chaotic smells

 and sights so characteristic of any Third World metropolis.
 It also meant a fierce need for individuality and lots of musical innovation and creativity, as expressed in the work of his compatriot, Rubén Blades.

 Karin Stein, his Colombian partner, brings to the music of Calle Sur the perspective of her rural upbringing.

 Very rural, that is.
-She is a cowgirl from the eastern Llanos or plains of Colombia.
-No kidding.
+She grew up as a cowgirl on a remote ranch in the eastern Llanos or plains of Colombia.